 - Transporting patients to other areas

-CNA TrainingUnlike other licensed nurses, certified nursing assistants do not have to attain a college degree.
+CNA TrainingUnlike other licensed nurses, certified nursing assistants do not have to obtain a college degree.
 CNA training can be acquired at community colleges or at Oro Valley AZ vocational or trade schools.
-The duration of the training program can take anywhere from just one to 3 months, resulting in either a certificate or a diploma.
-Under the 1987 Nursing Home Reform Act, students are mandated to receive at least 75 hours of instruction, 16 of which have to be clinical or "hands-on" training hours.
-Keep in mind that this is the minimal amount of instruction required and that every state has its specific requirements.
-So it's necessary to make certain that the program you enroll in not only complies with the federal requirements, but additionally those for the state where you will be practicing.
-One recommendation is to check with the health or nursing board for your state to make certain that the education is state approved.
-As well as the training, each state mandates a passing score on a competency test for certification.
-Depending on the state, there can be additional requirements as well.
+The length of the instruction can take anywhere from one to 3 months, resulting in either a certificate or a diploma.
+Within the 1987 Nursing Home Reform Act, students are required to have at least 75 hours of instruction, 16 of which must be clinical or "hands-on" training hours.
+Keep in mind that this is the minimum amount of training directed and every state has its specific prerequisites.
+So it's essential to make sure that the program you enroll in not only satisfies the federal requirements, but additionally those for the state where you will be practicing.
+One tip is to contact the health or nursing board for your state to make certain that the education is state certified.
+In addition to the training, each state mandates a passing score on a competency test for certification.
+Depending on the state, there might be additional requirements as well.

 Online CNA Classes

-Things to Ask CNA Colleges
+Questions to Ask CNA Colleges

-Enroll in the Right Nurse Assistant School
+Choose the Best Nurse Assistant School